syncthing/docs/users/stdiscosrv.rst

 For more details, see also the recommendations in the `Reverse Proxy Setup <https://docs.syncthing.net/users/reverseproxy.html>`__ page.
-Note that that page is directed at setting up a proxy for the Syncthing WebUI.
+Note that that page is directed at setting up a proxy for the Syncthing web UI.
 You should do the proper path and port adjustments to proxying the discovery server and your particular setup.